simonefranza/moodle-mod_learninggoalwidget/README.md

 ## Features

-The users can move sliders to track their learning progress on each goal as well as open links to supplementary material or anything related to the topic/learning goal.
+The users can move sliders to track their learning progress on each goal as well as open URLs to supplementary material or anything related to the topic/learning goal.

 ![slider](https://github.com/simonefranza/moodle-mod_learninggoalwidget/assets/6499758/48e8ad46-4d4f-4f69-8e3d-f60ae2cac163)